REVEIL 24+1 HOUR BROADCAST 2026

 CREDITS

-REVEIL relays the sounds of live open microphones on the Locus Sonus soundmap, operated by the Acoustic Commons network, together with projects by the Cyberforest programme, BIOM Open Microphone network, radio.earth, and elsewhere.
-It is made up of sounds freely provided by streamers, spanning formal research, long term art and activist works, domestic projects, and one-off transmissions.
+REVEIL relays the sounds of live open microphones on the Locus Sonus soundmap, a part of the Acoustic Commons network, together with projects by the Cyberforest programme, BIOM Open Microphone network, radio.earth, and elsewhere.
+It is made up of sounds freely provided by streamers, spanning formal research, long term art and activist works, domestic projects, and one–off transmissions.

 Broadcasting Partners: Wave Farm WGXC (Acra, NY), Resonance FM/Extra (UK).